This was About SWAT Dogs UK

-competes successfully with members producing great results in both local and national competitions.
-There are now over 40 dogs on the membership list - some doing agility for fun and fitness but with a large majority who do compete.
+SWAT competes successfully with members producing great results in both local and national competitions.
+There are now over 50 dogs on the membership list - some doing agility for fun and fitness but with a large majority who do compete.

-SWAT has become the most sucessful south west based agility club in the national league tables, having reached the Agility Voices Premiership division.- this has been achieved by consistent teaching, having fun, recognising the specific needs of individual partnerships and planning their training accordingly - no two partnerships are the same and this has to be a huge consideration in methods and systems taught.
+SWAT has become the most successful south west based agility club in the national league tables, having reached The Agility Club's Premiers Division.
+This has been achieved by consistent teaching, having fun, recognising the specific needs of individual partnerships and planning their training accordingly - no two partnerships are the same and this has to be a huge consideration in methods and systems taught.

-SWAT was founded, and run, by Toni and Dairin Keating.
-Toni organises and oversees all the training and is helped by Jo Turner - between them they do all the training, so ensuring consistency is maintained through out the club.
+SWAT was founded, and is run by me, Toni Keating.
+I organise and oversee all the training helped by Tash Whittle and Lizzie Elliott - between us we do all the training, ensuring consistency is maintained throughout the club.
 You can be assured that you are ALWAYS trained by someone competing at the top level of UK agility and with the highest qualifications - something that is unique to SWAT in the South West.

 Toni firmly believe that handlers who train with SWAT, learn of the club directly from our success as a club and the support and commitment given to each club member.
 Toni does training days for other clubs and people travel from all over the country to book lessons with her.

 Her success lies in being able to bring out the best in every dog / handler partnership - happiness and consistency are the main keys.

 Tash started agility in 2006 with her grandparents' pet retriever cross, and then went on to train her parents Retriever, before going to University.
 She quickly returned to training and competing and now has Myst her own Welsh cross Border Collie.
 Myst is competing successfully at top shows.

 Tash has trained only with SWAT, and has learnt a huge amount working with 3 very different dogs!